grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

         10. Right to assign a validator to assess Member's Instruments and Applications.
         11. Right to assign arbitrators for the mediation of disputes.
 3. **Guardians**
-    1. Rights to design and Implement a Clearing Union.
+    1. Rights to design and Implement a Economic Commons.
     1. Rights of final veto on behalf of Members generally in respect of amendments to this agreement incompatible with the Aim and Principles.
-    2. Obligation to arbitrate disputes in relation to Aim and Principles of a Clearing Union Agreement.
+    2. Obligation to arbitrate disputes in relation to Aim and Principles of a Economic Commons Agreement.

 ### (b) Class Agreements and Admissions